monsoonmaelstrom/book2/book2.md

 “Unpleasantly.”

 Commander Selby sighs.
-“I have bigger things to care about than your whereabouts.”
+“I have more important things to care about than your whereabouts.”

 That’s good enough for me, but since I’m already here, I decide to press my luck.
 “You cast the deciding vote,” I say.